Lek paradox: Genic capture hypothesis

+Genetic variation and environmental effects

 Genetic variation in condition-dependent traits may be further maintained through mutations and environmental effects.
 Genotypes may be more effective in developing condition dependent sexual characteristics in different environments, while mutations may be deleterious in one environment and advantageous in another.
 Thus genetic variance remains in populations through gene flow across environments or generation overlap.
 According to the genic capture hypothesis, female selection does not deplete the genetic variance, as sexual selection operates on condition dependence traits, thereby accumulating genetic variance within the selected for trait.
 Therefore, females are actually selecting for high genetic variance.

+Parasite resistance hypothesis

 In an alternate but non-exclusionary hypothesis, W. D. Hamilton and M. Zuk proposed that successful development of sexually selected traits signal resistance to parasites.
 Parasites can significantly stress their hosts so that they are unable to develop sexually selected traits as well as healthy males.
 According to this theory, a male who vigorously displays demonstrates that he has parasite-resistant genes to the females.
 In support of this theory, Hamilton and Zuk found that male sexual ornaments were significantly correlated with levels of incidence of six blood diseases in North American passerine bird species.
 The Hamilton and Zuk model addresses the lek paradox, arguing that the cycles of co-adaptation between host and parasite resist a stable equilibrium point.
 Hosts continue to evolve resistance to parasites and parasites continue to bypass resistant mechanisms, continuously generating genetic variation.
 The genic capture and parasite resistance hypotheses could logically co-occur in the same population.

 One resolution to the lek paradox involves female preferences and how preference alone does not cause a drastic enough directional selection to diminish the genetic variance in fitness.
 Another conclusion is that the preferred trait is not naturally selected for or against and the trait is maintained because it implies increased attractiveness to the male.
 Thus, there may be no paradox.